Hoisin Sauce Substitute

 - 2 cloves garlic, crushed

-Canned apricots, plums and peaches are used in this recipe to give it a slightly sweet taste.
+Canned Apricots, plums and peaches are used in this hoisin sauce substitute recipe to give it a slightly sweet taste.
 This substitute for hoisin sauce is great for making barbecued ribs or for pot roast.

 Ingredients